-We will be holding our Annual General Meeting on Wednesday 28th March 2018 starting at 19:00 in Committee Room 4 at County Hall, Matlock.
+We held our Annual General Meeting on Wednesday 28th March 2018 starting at 19:00 in Committee Room 4 at County Hall, Matlock.

-The meeting will be asked to make changes to its constitution.
-See below for amended draft constitution.
+The meeting agreed changes to its constitution.
+See below for amended constitution.

 The name of the Association shall be the Derbyshire School Governors' Association (herein after referred to as "the Association").